-The management estimate percentages were reviewed for 2013/14 and remain unchanged from 2013/14.
+The management estimate percentages were reviewed for 2012/13.

 Power: Power costs reported here mainly relate to treatment works & pumping stations, including borehole sites, and are 100% Wholesale.
 Power has been allocated on the basis of the assets that consume it.
 Each individual location is billed separately and bills provide the data of consumption and cost by location.
 Each of these costs is reported by location in the nominal ledger reports.